 - Not enough bang for your buck.
 Florence is repeatedly listed as the #1 European destination.
-In other words, it’s kinda a big deal.
+In other words, it’s kind of a big deal.
 The David is possibly the most sought after piece of art in the city.
 If you’re coming all the way, you might as well make it count.

 Experience #2 – Small Group Guided Tour

-A small group tour can help to expose all the nitty gritty details of The David, as well as manage the organizational aspect of the day.
+A small group tour can help expose all the nitty gritty details of The David, as well as manage the organizational aspect of the day.
 There are two options: